Exact solution of vacuum field equation in Finsler spacetime: Conclusions and Remarks

 In view of geodesic deviation equation, the vacuum field equation $Ric=0$ in Finsler spacetime implies that the geodesic rays are parallel to each other.
 The geometric invariant property of Ricci scalar implies that the vacuum field equation is insensitive to the connection, which is an essential physical requirement.
 Starting from the ansatz (\ref{Schwarz like}), we have found an exact solution of vacuum field equation (\ref{solution B1},\ref{solution A1}).

 A general gravitational field equation in Finsler spacetime is still to be completed.
-However, we have found that the gravitational field equation for the metric (\ref{Schwarz like}) should be the form as (\ref{field equation}).
+However, we have found that the proposed form of field equation (\ref{field equation}) given here is not inconsistent with properties of the ansatz (\ref{Schwarz like}).
 And, we have proved that the Finslerian covariant derivative of the geometrical part of the gravitational field equation is conserved.
 It is obvious that the gravitational field equation (\ref{field equation}) returns to the vacuum field equation while the energy-momentum tensor vanishes.
 We have found an interior solution of the gravitational field equation (\ref{field equation}).
 The interior solution (\ref{interior A}) consistent with the exterior solution (\ref{solution A1}) at the boundary of the gravitational source.
 And we required that the exterior solution should return to Newton's gravity.
 The two boundary conditions constrain that the exterior solution should be the form as (\ref{result B},\ref{result A}).
-Together with specific form of two dimensional Finsler space (\ref{Randers 1}) with constant positive flag curvature $\lambda=1$, the exterior metric of vacuum field solution was given as
+One should notice that Schwarzschild metric is also a solution of $Ric=0$.
+There is a boundary condition which distinguish Finslerian solution from Schwarzschild solution.
+It is violation of Lorentz symmetry while the Finsler spacetime (\ref{Schwarz like}) has no gravitational source $M=0$.
+For example, we make subspace $\bar{F}$ to be a ``Finslerian sphere" $F_{FS}$.
+Then, the exterior metric of vacuum field solution was given as

 The metric (\ref{final metric}) is no other than the Schwarzschild metric except for the change from Riemannian sphere to ``Finslerian sphere" (\ref{Randers 1}).
 We have presented three solutions (\ref{first eq motion},\ref{second eq motion},\ref{third eq motion}) of geodesic equations of the metric (\ref{final metric}).
 The fourth one depends on the geodesic equation of the ``Finslerian sphere" (\ref{Randers 1}).
 The geometrical properties of `Finslerian sphere" (\ref{Randers 1}) are as follows.
 It is non-reversible for $\varphi\rightarrow-\varphi$, it has two close geodesics locate at $\theta=\frac{\pi}{2}$ with length $L_{\pm}=2\pi(1\pm\epsilon)^{-1}$, its volume that is the surface volume of unit ``Finslerian sphere" equals to $4\pi$, it only have one independent Killing vector $V^\varphi=\rm constant$.